IYanakiev34/InfoRet1/lab3/Documentation.md

 ![Precision recall](precision_recall.png)

 We can clearly see that Bing and DuckDuckGo have the exact same evaluation, Yahoo has nearly the same one however it is slightly less accurate than the other 2.
-Inconclusion we can say that the 3 non-baseline engine perform roughly the same (on the given query)
+Inconclusion we can say that the 3 non-baseline engine perform roughly the same (on the given query).
+For google we can see that the precision is alway 1 as expected and as more documents are queried the recall becomes closer to 1 and eventually 1.
+As expected.

 ### Precision at 11 standard recall levels